RPP for Student Participants

 How do I learn more about the RPP?

 These web pages provide a thorough explanation of how the RPP system works.
-Additionally, there will be an orientation session during the second week of classes where the RPP coordinator will explain the basics of the system.
-If you are enrolled in PSY 101 or 202, attendance is mandatory for this session.
-Failure to attend this session is treated the same as not showing up to a study without cancelling (see explanation below).
-The RPP coordinator let your instructor know when these orientation sessions will be held early in the semester.
-If you are enrolled in a course that is not PSY 101 or PSY 202, your course instructor will decide if you must attend this session.
+Additionally, there will be orientation sessions during the second week of classes where the RPP coordinator will explain the basics of the system.
+The RPP coordinator will let your instructor know when these orientation sessions will be held early in the semester.

 How do I get an account to log into the RPP system?

 At the end of the second week of classes, each student will receive an e-mail that contains his/her log-in information and instructions on how to begin using the system.
-When you log in for the first time, you will be required to complete a short online background information survey consisting of a series of short questionnaires and activities.
+When you log in for the first time, you will be required to acknowledge a Human Subjects Policy agreement (that explains your rights) and then complete a short online background information survey consisting of a series of short questionnaires and activities.
 You will also indicate when you are typically free during the week.
 This online survey is a prerequisite for participation in the various studies being conducted.
-This questionnaire process must be completed no later than the end of the third week of classes.
-Failure to complete this process by this deadline is treated the same as not showing up to a study without cancelling (see explanation below).

 How do I use the RPP system?